The Acute Stage of Hepatitis C

 The acute phase of hepatitis C (HCV) is often a confusing term, because it has nothing to do with the amount of symptoms someone experiences or whether the disease has had an effect on a person’s body.
-Acute hepatitis C occurs during the first 6 months of an infection, regardless of signs of infection or disease severity.
+The acute stage of hepatitis C occurs during the first 6 months of an infection, regardless of signs of infection or disease severity.

 After someone contracts hepatitis C, the body’s immune system begins to react to the virus by producing antibodies to the infection.
 Different immune systems will take different amounts of time to create antibodies, but on average, hepatitis C antibodies become detectable in a person’s body anywhere from 3 to 12 weeks after a person has contracted HCV.
 The time period between initial infection and detection is called the window period.
 For those who suspect they may have been recently infected with HCV, it’s important to wait to be tested until the window period has subsided – otherwise, it’s possible to receive a false negative result.
 Once an antibody test indicates a positive result, a follow-up PCR test is administered.